-Indonesia’s key to escape middle-income trap lies on quality jobs for its young people
+Indonesia’s key to escape middle-income trap lies in quality jobs for its young people

-JAKARTA – Years of work at a factory enabled Ms Sari Sartika Dewi to enrol to study law at a private university in Karawang, West Java, in 2018.
+JAKARTA – Years of work at a factory enabled Ms Sari Sartika Dewi to enrol as a law student at a private university in Karawang, West Java, in 2018.

 Successfully juggling her full-time job and studies, she earned a bachelor’s degree in 2022.
 With it, the 34-year-old divorcee hopes she can find a more decent job.